suomiosu/Ryugu-boulder-dataset/README.md

 Note that the FITS file contains information such as altitude and location, and is also used to determine the size and distribution of detected boulders.

-3.Visualize json file into png files with:
+3. Visualize json file into png files with:

 ```
 python visualize.py